za/tango_with_django_book/chapters/models_templates.rst

 The HTML code example again demonstrates how we utilise the data passed to the template via its context.
 We make use of the ``category_name`` variable and our ``category`` and ``pages`` objects.
 If ``category`` is not defined within our template context, the category was not found within the database, and a friendly error message is displayed stating this fact.
 If the opposite is true, we then proceed to check for ``pages``.
 If ``pages`` is undefined or contains no elements, we display a message stating there are no pages present.
 Otherwise, the pages within the category are presented in a HTML list.
 For each page in the ``pages`` list, we present their ``title`` and ``url`` attributes.

-.. note:: This a Django template ``{% if %}`` statement with an object is a really neat way of determining the existence of the object within the template's context.
+.. note:: The Django template conditional tag - ``{% if %}`` - is a really neat way of determining the existence of an object within the template's context.
 Try getting into the habit of performing these checks to reduce the scope for potential exceptions that could be raised within your code.

+	Placing conditional checks in your templates - like ``{% if category %}`` in the example above - also makes sense semantically.
+The outcome of the conditional check directly affects the way in which the rendered page is presented to the user - and presentational aspects of your Django applications should be encapsulated within templates.

 Parameterised URL Mapping
 .........................